JUMP TO A TOPIC

 Jill’s Treatment Plan

 Jill was treated with traditional chemotherapy, along with cytoreductive surgery and heated intraperitoneal chemotherapy (HIPEC).
 With the guidance of her doctor, Jill made the decision to tackle her cancer with the radical HIPEC procedure.
-Support for HIPEC is continually growing and it has even become the standard treatment for mesothelioma at some treatment centers.
+Support for HIPEC is continually growing and it has even become the standard treatment for peritoneal mesothelioma at many treatment centers.

 Jill was supposed to have three rounds of traditional chemotherapy before her surgery.
 However, she became so sick that the doctors decided to drop it down to only two rounds.
 Once that was set, Jill went in for her surgery in March 2012.